OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/tf-issu-rhosp-13.rst

                       (undercloud) [stack@queensa ~]$ tar czvf puppet-modules.tgz usr/
                       (undercloud) [stack@queensa ~]$ upload-swift-artifacts -c contrail-artifacts -f puppet-modules.tgz

-   3. Prepare docker registry with Tungsten Fabric images.
+   3. Prepare docker registry with OpenSDN images.
 It can be undercloud or a separate node.

    4. Update the version of Red Hat running in the undercloud.

              **Note**
-             This procedure updates the version of Red Hat running in the undercloud before deploying the Tungsten Fabric Controller In-Service Software Upgrade (ISSU) node in .
+             This procedure updates the version of Red Hat running in the undercloud before deploying the OpenSDN Controller In-Service Software Upgrade (ISSU) node in .

-             You can deploy the Tungsten Fabric Controller In-Service Software Upgrade (ISSU) node before performing this step if there is a reason to change the sequence in your environment.
+             You can deploy the OpenSDN Controller In-Service Software Upgrade (ISSU) node before performing this step if there is a reason to change the sequence in your environment.